 There are a few things to consider and you should always seek legal advice before making a new, or a change to an existing, will.

-You are generally able to leave three types of gift to a charity; specific, pecuniary and residuary.
+You are generally able to leave four types of gift to a charity; percentage, specific, pecuniary and residuary.

-As with any donation made to the IKA, we will always endeavour to honour your specific wishes of where the money should be spent.
+Most people leave a bequest without restrictions in the knowledge that the IKA board at the time of receipt of their bequest will address the key issues and needs of the day.
+You can of course leave monies for a particular element of our work.
 You can make this legally binding within your Will, but this can become complicated if for some reason we are not able to meet the requirements specified.
 A more flexible way of doing this is to include a 'Letter of Wishes' - this is not a legal document but allows you to express your hopes for how the gift will be used, which we would always try our best to honour.
+We would of course also be very happy to discuss your wishes and ideas before you complete your will and this may help provide additional clarity for you.

 Making a gift to a charity is relatively simple.
 You need to get the name, address and Registered Charity Number of the charity you wish to give to and decide what gift you wish to make.
 Our details are: